jpizagno/pedrobookings/react/README.md

 shell% ./test.sh
 ```

-* PhantomJS must be installed and in the Unix PATH

 ### CLI Access to Spring API

 To get CLI Access to the Spring API, one must first login using curl with cookie-jar: